Omar456398/FlyBowlingPublic/README.md

 # Privacy Policy

-- we may share some of users data to help with advertisement targeting
+- Ads network we are using may collect some of users data to help with advertisement targeting